Woman using one of the best travel credit cards to purchase her next travel adventure.

 As a general rule, Visa and MasterCard are much more widely accepted.
 It’s also not a bad idea to research destinations specifically to understand what credit cards are typically accepted there.

-For example, I can attest to Visa working just fine throughout most of France, but I have no idea what the best foreign credit card practice looks like in, say, Thailand.
+For example, I can attest to Visa working just fine throughout most of France.
+But, I have no idea what the best foreign credit card practice looks like in, say, Thailand.
 (Hopefully one day, though!)

 Unexpected blocks